Rylern/ACR122U-tutorial/README.md

 We have here two more global variables:

 * `connectionHandler`: used to communicate with the tag.
-* `activeProtocol`: is the established protocol to this connection.
+* `activeProtocol`: it is the established protocol to this connection.
 We need to keep track of the protocol because we let WinSCard choose which protocol to use, as we gave `SCARD_PROTOCOL_T0 | SCARD_PROTOCOL_T1` as the fourth argument of the `SCardConnect` function.
 You can specify which protocol to use by giving only `SCARD_PROTOCOL_T0` for example.
-The protocol will be required when we want to send a custom command the the tag.
+The protocol will be required when we want to send a custom command to the the tag.

 Like before, the connection must be closed before the end of the program.